The top 10 vegetarian brunch in Toronto

 Here are my top picks for vegetarian brunch in Toronto.

-Brunch at this exclusively vegan Bloordale Village eatery is served on weekends from 11 a.m. to 3 p.m.
-The menu focuses on comfort foods, featuring satisfying selections like hearty tofu rancheros, syrup-slathered unchicken and waffles and PB and banana french toast.
+The second location of this popular bakery can be found on Dundas West and, unlike the original in Harbord Village, this location is licensed and serves brunch seven days a week.
+Order offerings include vegan chocolate banana crepes and pancake stacks made with coconut milk.

-Brunch on weekends starts at 10 a.m. at this omnivore-friendly restaurant in R0ncesvalles Village.
-Meatless options are clearly indicated on the menu, and the selection doesn't disappoint.
-Waffles, burritos, and classics breakfasts are all available.
+Brunch runs on weekends from 11 a.m. to 3 p.m. at this 100 per cent plant-based restaurant in Yorkville.
+On the special menu, you'll find items like cinnamon buns, pancakes and brunch burgers.

-Multiple locations span across the city, making this chain of vegetarian eateries a household name when it comes to accommodating special diets.
-Brunch is served weekends and holidays from 10:30 a.m. to 3 p.m.
+Multiple locations span across the city, making this chain of vegetarian restaurants a household name when it comes to accommodating special diets.
+Brunch offerings available include smashed avocado toast and smoothies.

-Brunch runs on Sundays from 10:30 a.m. to 3 p.m. at this 100 percent plant-based restaurant in Yorkville.
-On the special menu you'll find cold pressed juices, avo toast, tofu scrambles, and banana pancakes.

 Wheatless and meatless is the name of the game at this Toronto chain.
-Their location near Queen West is open on weekends starting at 9 a.m.
+Multiple locations are open on weekends starting at 10:30 a.m.
 Get your fill of housemade granola, waffles and smoothie bowls.

-Deluxe breakfasts, red velvet waffles sticks and breakfast burritos are among a few of the items you'll find on the weekend brunch menu at this Bloordale Village spot.

-Morning options like guac toast, kimchi pancakes, and superfood smoothies are available at the Annex location of this Toronto restaurant.

 Brunch runs on weekends and holidays until 2 p.m. at this popular Etobicoke spot.
-Vegan and gluten free options are available and menu items containing eggs can be switched to tofu scramble.
+Vegan and gluten-free options are available and menu items containing eggs can be switched to tofu scramble.

-The Junction location of this vegetarian spot serves brunch daily until 4 p.m.
-Chick-un & waffles, blueberry chia pancakes and breakfast wraps are what you'll find on the menu.
+Little Italy's plant-based Mexican restaurant has a stacked brunch menu.
+Start your weekends off with jackfruit and mushroom tacos, chilaquiles or green chorizo sope.

+The restaurant in the south core opens daily at 7 a.m. and has a menu full of early morning favourites that are vegan and vegetarian.
+Omelettes, french toast and breakfast sandwiches, they do it all.

 Join the conversation Load comments